shchauh/dapr-workshop/README.md

 #### This workshop is not:
 * A Kubernetes workshop
-* An introduction into microservices or containers
+* An  into microservices or containers
 * A way to learn new programming languages